Karibusan/Wazuh-MCP-Server/README.md

 # Wazuh MCP Server

-A production-grade, open-source MCP server for integrating Wazuh security data with LLMs (such as the Claude Desktop App).
-This service authenticates with the Wazuh RESTful API, retrieves alerts from Elasticsearch indices, transforms events into an MCP-compliant JSON format, and exposes an HTTP endpoint for Claude Desktop to fetch real-time security context.
+A production-grade, open-source MCP server for integrating Wazuh security data with local LLM clients (e.g. Claude Desktop or AnythingLLM).
+This service authenticates with the Wazuh RESTful API, retrieves alerts from OpenSearch indices, transforms events into an MCP-compliant JSON format, and exposes an HTTP endpoint that LLM applications can query for real-time security context.

 ## Features

 - **JWT-Based Authentication:** Securely authenticate with Wazuh using JWT tokens.
-- **Alert Retrieval:** Query Elasticsearch indices for Wazuh alert data.
+- **Alert Retrieval:** Query OpenSearch indices for Wazuh alert data.
 - **MCP Message Transformation:** Convert security events into standardized MCP messages.
-- **Flask HTTP Server:** Exposes an `/mcp` endpoint for Claude Desktop integration.
+- **Flask HTTP Server: Exposes an `/mcp` endpoint for desktop LLM integration.
 - **Robust Error Handling:** Handles token expiration, network timeouts, and malformed data.
-- **Configurable:** Easily configure via environment variables and integrate with Claude Desktop via its config file.
+- **Configurable:** Easily configure via environment variables and integrate with your desktop LLM client via its config file.

 ## Prerequisites